pcurl1986/School_District_Analysis/README.md

 ### Schools By Type

-It would seem that only the Charter school leve has been affected while the District level remains unchanged.
+It would seem that only the Charter school category has been affected while the District wide scores remains unchanged.

 * Passing Math reduced from 94% to 90%
 * Passing reading reduced from 97% to 93%